geokit/geokit/README.markdown

 		# geocoder you are going to use.
 		Geokit::Geocoders::provider_order = [:google,:us]

-If you're using this gem with the [geokit-rails plugin](http://github.com/andre/geokit-rails/tree/master), a template with these settings gets placed in your app's config/initializers directory.
+If you're using this gem with the [geokit-rails plugin](http://github.com/andre/geokit-rails/tree/master), the plugin creates a template with these settings and places it in `config/initializers/geokit_config.rb`.

 ## NOTES ON WHAT'S WHERE